saipasyanthi/deployEmailValidate/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to [demolink] (https://saipasyanthi.github.io/deployEmailValidate/login).
+Navigate to [demolink](https://saipasyanthi.github.io/deployEmailValidate/login).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding